Public International Law, Humanitarian Law, Int’l IP Law, & Human Rights Law

 Already Enrolled?
 See Information For Enrolled Students

-Classes: Public International Law, Human Rights, Humanitarian Law, & Refugee Law (5 units)
+Classes: Public International Law, Humanitarian Law, Int’l IP Law & Human Rights (5 units)

 Internships in the human rights field are available in Geneva, London, Paris, Ireland and Ghana by special arrangement.
 For more information, please contact the Geneva Program Director, Professor Vinita Bali.
-Application deadline for classes with an internship is February 18.
-2014.
+Internships in Geneva, Paris, Ghana, London, and Ireland are now waitlisted.
+The application deadline for classes with an internship as a part of the Geneva program has now passed.

 Fees & Financial Aid

-Deposit: A non-refundable deposit of $300 for the class and an additional deposit of $700 is required to secure your spot and it is applied to the tuition charge
+Deposit: A non-refundable deposit of $300 for the class and an additional deposit of $700 for the internship (if applicable) is required to secure your spot.
+The deposits are applied to the tuition charge.

 Financial Aid: US law students are typically eligible for financial aid to cover tuition, airfare, housing, food, local travel costs and school supplies (click here for more information)